 Other Things To Do In Memphis

-We stayed for 3 nights in Memphis and it gave us the right amount of time to explore the city and what it has to offer!
-We have a post about all of the great things to do in Memphis which includes our 2 day itinerary.
+We stayed for 3 nights in Memphis, and it gave us the right amount of time to explore the city and what it has to offer!
+We have a post about all the great things to do in Memphis, including our 2-day itinerary.

 Sun Studio Tour